Conversion Tracking in WordPress

 The Benefits of WooCommerce Conversion Tracking

 While conversion tracking is vital on many websites, it’s especially crucial for eCommerce stores.
 After all, this information can tell you how well your products are performing, where your sales are originating from, and more.

 In other words, WooCommerce conversion tracking is a must-have.
 As mentioned above, you can set this up manually by adding a conversion tracking tag to your WordPress site.
 Even better, you can use a solution that’s guaranteed to integrate seamlessly with WooCommerce.

 This means that for any eCommerce store owner, the WooCommerce Google Ads Conversion Tracking plugin (mentioned above) is a perfect place to start.
 It will enable you to keep a close eye on your products’ performance and optimize your campaigns.
 Plus, it’s easy to get started with.

 Measuring Your Digital Customer Experience

 Tracking conversions is vital if you want to use data to improve your website.
-However, that strategy only works if you’re getting plenty of conversions in the first place.
-To get there, you’ll need to design a positive digital customer experience, and your hosting provider plays a significant role in making that happen.
+However, that strategy only works if you’re facilitating plenty of conversions in the first place.
+To get there, you’ll need to design a positive digital customer experience.
+Your hosting provider plays a significant role in making that happen.

-With WP Engine, you’ll get access to all the tools you need to create a successful website, from top-notch support to excellent performance.
-Check out our plans now if you’re serious about maximizing your conversions!
+With WP Engine, you’ll gain access to all the tools you need to create a successful website, from top-notch support to excellent performance.
+If you’re serious about maximizing your conversions, check out our plans now!